flowdev/present-decoupling/README.md

 Present this repo using GitPitch with: [https://gitpitch.com/flowdev/present-decoupling](https://gitpitch.com/flowdev/present-decoupling) \
 Or including notes with: [https://gitpitch.com/flowdev/present-decoupling?n=true](https://gitpitch.com/flowdev/present-decoupling?n=true)

 Fullscreen is available with `f` and the speakers window can be opened with `s`.

+Documentation about GitPitch can be found in its [wiki](https://github.com/gitpitch/gitpitch/wiki).